FAQ (for Primary Schools)

 • promotion materials (e.g. souvenirs, prizes, printing service for promotion, professional service for event website development, etc.).

-A5: The funding under this programme can only be used to organise IT-related ECAs and procure IT equipment and related services which are necessary and directly related to the proposed IT-related activities.
-Please note that the funding for the procurement of IT equipment and related services should not be more than $200,000 during the entire programme period.
+A: The funding under this programme can only be used to organise IT-related ECAs and procure IT equipment and related services which are necessary and directly related to the proposed IT-related activities.
+Please note that the funding for the procurement of IT equipment and related services should not be more than $200,000 during the entire programme period of the first round, and $150,000 during the entire programme period of the second round respectively.
 Schools should provide clear and concrete justifications on any expenditure in procuring IT equipment and related services, and explain why such expenditure is required for the proposed IT-related activities.
 Schools should also provide specific plans on how to fully utilise the IT equipment and related services (such as organising more IT-related activities) within the scope of the Know-IT Programme.

-A7: For effective use of the funding of “Knowing More About IT Programme”, participating schools adopt cloud services, including cloud server and storage service, which are more agile, flexible and cost-effective, and helps reduce the amount of maintenance work required for schools.
+A: For effective use of the funding of “Knowing More About IT Programme”, participating schools should adopt cloud services, including cloud server and storage service, which are more agile, flexible and cost-effective, and helps reduce the amount of maintenance work required for schools.

 Activity Time